Benefits of Having a Live-In Caregiver as a Senior Living at Home9 minute read

 Daily Living Made Easier

-When the basics activities of life become difficult, it hinders our ability to live in dignity.
+When the basic activities of life become difficult, it hinders our ability to live in dignity.
 The activities of daily living (ADL) refer to the essentials like eating, functional mobility (getting around), dressing, grooming, toileting, and bathing.

 An in-home caregiver is responsible for making sure these ADL needs are met each day and assists the senior client based on their specific abilities.
 In addition, a live-in caregiver will provide practical assistance in completing the tasks we associate with instrumental activities of daily living (IADLs).